peteroupc/html3dutil/doc/index.md

 * <a href="H3DU.ObjData.md">H3DU.ObjData</a><br>WaveFront OBJ format.
 * <a href="H3DU.PiecewiseCurve.md">H3DU.PiecewiseCurve</a><br>A curve evaluator object for a curve made up of one or more individual curves.
-* <a href="H3DU.Polyhedra.md">H3DU.Polyhedra</a><br>Contains helper methods for generating the five platonic solids and other polyhedra.
 * <a href="H3DU.Shape.md">H3DU.Shape</a><br>An object that associates a geometric mesh (the shape of the object) with material data (which defines what is seen on the object's surface) and a transformation matrix (which defines the object's position and size).